iterative/dvc.org/content/docs/command-reference/update.md

   > revision.

-- `-R`, `--recursive` - determines the files to update by searching each target directory and its subdirectories for DVC-files to inspect.
+- `-R`, `--recursive` - determines the files to update by searching each target directory and its subdirectories for import stage DVC-files to inspect.
 If there are no directories among the targets, this option is ignored.

 - `-h`, `--help` - prints the usage/help message, and exit.